-- Have satisfied all the admission requirements listed previously in items 1 through 12. - Have completed within the previous 5 years, and prior to the qualifying application deadline date, Anatomy and Physiology I and II and Microbiology, with at least a "C" grade in each course. - Have earned a grade of "C" or higher in each previously completed nursing course.
-Nursing courses considered for transfer must have been completed within the past year. - 4.
-Submit evidence of current CPR certification. - Applicants for the LPN Mobility Track do not need an NLN Pre-admission Examination. - 6.
+- Have satisfied all the requirements listed previously in Admissions requirements, items 1 through 15 and in Selection criteria, items 1-6. - Have completed within the previous 5 years, and prior to the qualifying application deadline date, Anatomy and Physiology I and II and Microbiology, with at least a C grade in each course. - Have a current, valid, unencumbered Tennessee or compact state LPN license. - 4.
+Submit evidence of current CPR certification. - Applicants for the LPN Mobility Track do not need a pre-admission examination score. - 6.
 Applicants can be admitted to the LPN mobility track only once.